pnicolauc/books-challenge/docs/frontend.md

 - Better error handling - Returning more specific errors to the user.
 - Better data validation - More granular validation, for example, enforce that rating must be a number between 1 and 5.
+- Change admin list page to a more appropriate administration layout.
+For example, present the books as a table instead of cards.
-- Improve admin update form and add preview
+- Improve admin update form and add preview.